 Labor (which typically makes up well over half of district budgets) represents the largest opportunity to rethink resource allocation and seek possible "savings."
 Not surprisingly, online schools vary widely in terms of human-capital structure, including student-teacher ratios, salaries, and more.
 At its most basic level, calculating labor costs per pupil is a simple equation with two variables: the number of instructors and the average costs associated with those instructors (recognizing that these may vary at different points in the school day).
-Reducing labor costs through the use of technology necessarily involves either decreasing the student-instructor ratio or reducing average instructor payout, typically by modifying the overall instructor mix, combining the use of traditional teachers with other instructors such as paraprofessionals or aides.
+Reducing labor costs through the use of technology necessarily involves either decreasing the student-instructor ratio or reducing average instructor payout, typically by modifying the overall instructor mix-that is, combining the use of traditional teachers with other instructors such as paraprofessionals or aides.

 Two related costs that are often overlooked in blended and virtual schools are professional development and IT costs.
 Training is a critical component for online schools, as most teachers (and other staff) must learn new skills that allow them to be effective within a new school model.
-Additionally, virtual- and blended-school models often require additional IT support-and many such schools employ one or more IT support staffers.
+Additionally, virtual-school and blended-school models often require additional IT support-and many such schools employ one or more IT support staffers.

-Labor in the Virtual Model.
-As Figure 2 indicates, an average estimate for labor costs in the virtual model is \$2,600 per student, with potential variation of about 15 percent in either direction.
-Along this range are virtual schools with relatively similar labor models compared with traditional schools as well as those virtual schools with significantly reduced labor costs.
-Among those with the relatively more resource intensive labor model, for instance, some virtual schools utilize a class-size ratio of one teacher per twenty-five students (similar to traditional districts) and pay virtual teachers according to the same pay schedules as teachers in brick-andmortar schools, resulting in similar labor costs.
-At times, the decision to invest in comparable levels of instructional expenditures has been driven by statewide collective-bargaining agreements (required by state law) and at other times by school leaders' instructional vision (which could reflect typical studentteacher ratios or varied approaches to staffing levels and structures).4
+Labor in the Virtual Model

+As table 3.1 (on page 62) indicates, an average estimate for labor costs in the virtual model is \$2,600 per student, with potential variation of about 15 percent in either direction.
+Along this range are virtual schools with labor models relatively similar to those of traditional schools as well as virtual schools with models that significantly reduce labor costs.
+Among the former are virtual schools that maintain a ratio of one teacher to twenty-five students (similar to traditional districts) and pay virtual teachers according to the same pay schedules as teachers in brick-and-mortar schools, resulting in similar labor costs.
+At times, the decision to invest in comparable levels of instructional expenditures has been driven by statewide collective-bargaining agreements (required by state law) and at other times by school leaders' instructional vision (which could reflect a commitment to typical student-teacher ratios or varied approaches to staffing levels and structures).4

-On the other end of the cost spectrum, virtual schools with lower labor costs typically either a) increase student-teacher ratios, or b) reduce teacher salaries by transitioning to a part-time or paraprofessional workforce.
-It is interesting to note that the studentteacher ratios at virtual elementary schools is often significantly higher than at virtual middle schools or high schools that have additional support expenses such as guidance counselors and others.
-Elementary schools also often require that a parent or someone else on the ground play the role of a live "coach" who
+On the other end of the cost spectrum, virtual schools with lower labor costs typically either (a) increase student-teacher ratios, or (b) reduce teacher salaries by transitioning to a part-time or paraprofessional workforce.
+It is interesting to note that student-teacher ratios at virtual elementary schools are often significantly higher than at virtual middle schools or high schools that have additional support expenses such as guidance counselors and others.
+Elementary schools also often require that a parent or someone else play the role of a live "coach" who assists the virtual teacher.
+The cost of the parent "coach" is not included in the cost estimates for the elementary school alternatives, which is why we have focused our analysis on middle school blended models and high school full-time virtual models.
+As an additional cost-saving measure, online schools may resort to virtual professional instruction (i.e., professional development using a webcam and online forums), in this way saving money on teacher training and facilities.